viur-framework/viur-docs/source/db.rst

 Storing Data
 ==============

-ViUR comes with its own, unique Datamodel.
+ViUR comes with its own, unique data model access API.

-The concept behind these models is similar to the one used in the GAE in general.
+The concept behind these models is similar to the one used within the Google AppEngine™ in general.

-However, this one is much more powerful:
+However, ViURs implementation of the data model layer is much more powerful:

 - It also stores meta data (descriptions for each field, help and error texts, visible and editable to/by the use etc.)
 - More fine-grained.
 E.g. Numeric Bones allows specification of min and max values and its precision
 - Complex types: relations, captchas, text documents
 - Allows multiple models per kind

-And best of all: Its extensible!
+And best of all: Its entirely extensible!
 If you need a complex type that is not part of the system, its easy to add it on your own.
 The application developer has two ways accessing the database: Low and highlevel.

 The lowlevel approach is provided by server.db.
 This allows querying and storing data without the need to define models first.
 Its a thin proxy to the object-storage provided by the datastore.
 If low-level access is needed, the application *must* use this modul.
 Its not valid to use the ext.db or ext.ndb modules supplied by the appengine directly.
 To